syhpoon/xenvman/README.md

 ### Readiness checks

-`xenvman` was primarily designed to create environments for infrastructure testing.
+`xenvman` was primarily designed to create environments for integration testing.
 Because of that, it needs to make sure an environment is `ready` before returning the access data to the caller.
 This is what readiness checks are for.